-With the new Fotomoto shopping cart integration for the Turtle skin you can sell your photos as prints, cards or offered for download in a fully customizable, stylish way.
-While there are lots of stock photo sites and printing services around, none of them offers as many choices for the customers, and as many controls for the seller like Fotomoto.
-Visitors can share your images over eCards, or through facebook and other community sites to support quick spreading.
+With the Fotomoto shopping cart integration you can sell your photos as prints, cards and downloads in a fully customizable, stylish way.
+While there are lots of photo sites and printing services around, few offer as many options for the seller.
+Fotomoto offers professional printing of your high resolution images via jAlbum, and will deliver orders directly to your customers.
+Not only can your visitors buy products, but they can share images over eCards, Facebook or other community sites so you can reach a wider audience quickly.

 The first step naturally is signing up with Fotomoto.
 That’s free.